Margaret Glaspy: Career

 Glaspy began her solo career by releasing an EP in July 2012 titled Homeschool.
 She signed to ATO Records in 2015 and in January 2016, released a 7-inch EP, which included "You and I" and "Somebody to Anybody".
-These songs were later included on the 2016 album, Emotions and Math.
+These songs were later included on the 2016 album Emotions and Math.

 Early in 2019 Glaspy played on a North American tour with Neko Case and Kimya Dawson.

 Glaspy released her second full-length album on March 27, 2020, titled Devotion.

+Glaspy release her third full-length album on August 18, 2023, Echo the Diamond.